gm112/cruxt/iac/projects/module/README.md

 # terraform-project-module

 This module deploys a project to a cloud provider.
 Given a github repository url and branch, it will deploy the project to the cloud provider.
 It will also create a database if the database type is specified, currently only PostgreSQL is supported.
+This module is used by the [Projects Workspace](../README.md) to abstract the deployment of projects.

 ## Inputs